FatConan/sand/README.md

 jinja_pass: True
 ```

-as part of your YAML header for any required pages.
+either as part of your YAML header, or within a `config` section of the `pages` definition in your `site.conf` for any required pages.

 ### GLOBALS